manstis/ansible-ai-connect-operator/docs/aap-wca-integrations.md

     - [IBM watsonx Code Assistant - Cloud Pack for Data (CPD)](#ibm-watsonx-code-assistant---cloud-pack-for-data-cpd)
     - [IBM watsonx Code Assistant - IBM Cloud](#ibm-watsonx-code-assistant---ibm-cloud)

-## Integrating with Ansible Automation Platform
+## Integrating with Ansible Automation Platform 2.5

-Lightspeed service depends on a deployed instance of Ansible Automation Platform (AAP).
+Lightspeed service depends on a deployed instance of Ansible Automation Platform (AAP 2.5).
 The following steps describe how you can configure it.

 ### Create An Application in AAP